 CPH students can choose to receive a free paperback or ebook copy of the book from the college.
 Please select only one option to ensure there are enough copies to go around.

-Students can pick up a paperback copy in the Student Services suite (first floor of CPHB) any time during regular office hours.
+Students can pick up a paperback copy in the Student Services suite (N170 CPHB) any time during regular office hours.

 For an ebook copy, please email firstname.lastname@example.org to request a one-time use code.
 The default ebook platform for use with the code is called Glose.
 You will need to set up a free Glose account to download the book.
 A free Glose app for reading on mobile devices is available for iOS and Android.

 About the Book

 SOME AMERICANS cling desperately to the myth that we are living in a post-racial society, that the election of the first Black president spelled the doom of racism.
 In fact, racist thought is alive and well in America – more sophisticated and more insidious than ever.
 And as award-winning historian Ibram X. Kendi argues in Stamped from the Beginning, if we have any hope of grappling with this stark reality, we must first understand how racist ideas were developed, disseminated, and enshrined in American society.

 In this deeply researched and fast-moving narrative, Kendi chronicles the entire story of anti-Black racist ideas and their staggering power over the course of American history.
 Stamped from the Beginning uses the life stories of five major American intellectuals to offer a window into the contentious debates between assimilationists and segregationists and between racists and antiracists.
 From Puritan minister Cotton Mather to Thomas Jefferson, from fiery abolitionist William Lloyd Garrison to brilliant scholar W.E.B.
 Du Bois to legendary anti-prison activist Angela Davis, Kendi shows how and why some of our leading proslavery and pro-civil rights thinkers have challenged or helped cement racist ideas in America.